spacelift-io/user-documentation/docs/concepts/configuration/runtime-configuration/README.md

 !!! info
     Defaults to the **latest known supported OpenTofu version**.

-This setting specifies the OpenTofu version to be used during the run and is only applicable to Terraform stacks.
+This setting specifies the OpenTofu version to be used during the run and is only applicable to OpenTofu/Terraform stacks.
 It is considered when `terraform_workflow_tool` is set to `OPEN_TOFU`.
 To specify a version, ensure it aligns with those officially supported and tested by Spacelift.

 Example: `opentofu_version: "1.6.2"`